YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 GBLSECNOTGDS
 ---------------

-GBLSECNOTGDS, Global section xxxx is not a YottaDB/GT.M global section
+GBLSECNOTGDS, Global section xxxx is not a YottaDB global section

-Run Time Error: This indicates that when attempting to startup a database file, YottaDB/GT.M encountered an existing global section whose contents it did not recognize.
+Run Time Error: This indicates that when attempting to startup a database file, YottaDB encountered an existing global section whose contents it did not recognize.

-Action: Investigate whether you have a global section name conflict between YottaDB/GT.M and some other application.
-YottaDB/GT.M uses GT$ as a prefix for all global section names that it creates.
+Action: Investigate whether you have a global section name conflict between YottaDB and some other application.
+YottaDB uses GT$ as a prefix for all global section names that it creates.
 Make sure no other application in the system is using the same naming convention; it is very likely the global section contents are damaged.
 If necessary, report the entire incident context to your YottaDB support channel.

 --------------
 GDCREATE